nhounhou/Homework6/README.md

 But I choose to have the clickable list of past cities searched to be a list of `button` element so they would be easier to handle the event associated with them.
 I also add a "Clear History" `button` that will clear the list of button as well as clear the `localStorage` property and hide the weather data for the current city search and forecast data, as if the user was starting with a first search.
 All the `elements` on the webpage are responsive and will resize depending on the siZe of the screen.
 The `buttons` from the search list resize to the width of their parent element.
+If there is data saved in the `localStorage` for this tool, the webpage will generate the list of cities searched, and the click event for the buttons will be handled.

+I also add the Pixabay API to get a random picture of the city searched.
+The picture will be showned next to the current weather data.

 # Functions Details
 ### <ins>getCity()